Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Sampling Variance Analysis

-Comparing the results in \Cref{thm:sampling-variances}, one sees that \acronym has the simplest expression: its sampling variance is simply an importance-weighted combination of the individual within-group variances.
-An analog term also appears for \zhou in \cref{eq:zhou-bass-sampling-var-in-theorem}, even with a slightly smaller constant (because $m_g\leq M$).
-In return, however, \cref{eq:zhou-bass-sampling-var-in-theorem} contains an additional quadratic term, that reflects the between-group variance (it can equivalently be expressed as $\frac12 \sum_{g,h=1}^G \lambda_g \lambda_h \big\|U(D_g) - U(D_h)\big\|_2^2$).
-In contrast to the first term, it does not shrink even when the batch size grows.
-Under the natural assumption that the between-group variance is larger than the within-group variance, and that the sampling correction terms $(n_g-m)/(n_g-1)$ are close to 1 for both methods, we expect \acronym's sampling variance to be consistently smaller than \zhou's.
+Comparing the results in \Cref{thm:sampling-variances} (see \cref{app:sampling_variance_proof} for the proof), one sees that \acronym has the simplest expression: its sampling variance is simply an importance-weighted combination of the individual within-group variances.
+An analog term appears for both \zhou and \zhouprop (with slight scaling differences as all methods use without-replacement sampling), but they also contain an additional term in $\Delta$ for the disparity between the group-specific update and the overall WGO update, which does not shrink as the batch size increases.
+This term is not present in \acronym because it samples from all groups in each step, and thus the sampling variance is only due to the within-group variance, and not the between-group variance.
+This suggests that \acronym exhibits more stable convergence behavior than \zhou and \zhouprop. \lossreweightingShort also has a more complex variance expression, due to its use of rescaling, though it does decrease as the batch size increases.
+We show experimental evidence of the differences in sampling variance in \Cref{sec:results_variance}.